 The Philippines allows entry for tourism and business purposes without a visa for visits of less than 30 days.
 Longer visits require a visa.
 Holders of an APEC business travel card can enter the Philippines for up to 59 days.
 Students require a visa to attend educational institutions in the Philippines.
 Contact the nearest Embassy or Consulate of the Philippines for information on your eligibility.

 Australians have been detained for having improper visas or violating immigration laws.
 Offenders can expect jail sentences, fines, and/or deportation and may also be prohibited from entering the Philippines in the future.
-If you have any concerns about the status of your Philippine visa or the correct exit conditions, or if you want to extend your visa, you should refer to the Philippines Bureau of Immigration website.
+If you have any concerns about the status of your Philippine visa, the correct exit conditions, or if you want to extend your visa, you should refer to the Philippines Bureau of Immigration website.

 Certain foreign nationals must apply for an Emigration Clearance Certificate (ECC) from the Philippines Bureau of Immigration before they depart the Philippines.
 This applies to children born in the Philippines who are leaving the country for the first time on a foreign passport.
 For more detailed information how this applies, see the Philippines Bureau of Immigration website.